 “now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever… the LORD God sent him forth from the garden of Eden, to till the ground from whence he was taken…and he placed at the east of the garden of Eden Cherubims, and a flaming sword which turned every way, to keep the way of the tree of life.”
 (Genesis 3:22-24)

-And like physical transformation of the body, spiritual transformation into the likeness of the Singularity doesn’t happen instantly at resurrection.
+Spiritual transformation into the likeness of the Singularity doesn’t happen instantly at resurrection.
 It beings as a process in this life.

 Anyone who has experienced spiritual victory over others’ and one’s own sinful oppression understands this.